+10.1 Oversubscription Criteria

-- 10.1 When the Academy is oversubscribed, after the admission of children who have a statement of Special Educational Need or Education, Health and Care Plan (EHCP) where the school is named in the Statement, priority for admission will be given to those children who meet the criteria set out below, in priority order: - a) Looked after children - b) Children who appear (to the admission authority of the school) to have been in state care outside of England and ceased to be in state care as a result of being adopted - c) Children who live in the catchment area\ and who, at the time of admission, will have a sibling attending the academy. - d) Children who live outside the catchment area and who, at the time of admission, will have a sibling attending the academy. - e) Children of staff who have been employed at Bracken Lane Primary Academy for at least 2 years and/or are recruited to fill a demonstrable skill shortage - f) Other children who live in the catchment area.
+When the Academy is oversubscribed, after the admission of children who have a statement of Special Educational Need or Education, Health and Care Plan (EHCP) where the school is named in the Statement, priority for admission will be given to those children who meet the criteria set out below, in priority order:

+- i.
+Looked after children.
+A 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions at the time of making an application to a school.
+This includes children who were adopted under the Adoption Act 1976 and children who were adopted under the Adoption and Children's Act 2002. - ii.
+Child Arrangements Orders are defined in s.8 of the Children Act 1989, as amended by s.12 of the Children and Families Act 2014.
+Child arrangements orders replace residence orders and any residence order in force prior to 22 April 2014 is deemed to be a child arrangements order.
+See Section 14A of the Children Act 1989 which defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians). - b.
+Children who appear (to the admission authority of the school) to have been in state care outside of England and ceased to be in state care as a result of being adopted - c.
+Children who live in the catchment area and who, at the time of admission, will have a sibling attending the academy. - d.
+Other children who live in the catchment area. - e.
+Children who live outside the catchment area and who, at the time of admission, will have a sibling attending the academy. - f.
+Other children who live outside the catchment area.

-- g) Children who live outside the catchment area but who are attending Bracken Lane Primary Academy nursery class on the closing date for applications. - h) Other children who live outside the catchment area. - i) A map of each Diverse Academies academy catchment area is available on request through the academy's website www.brackenlaneprimary-ac.org.uk.
+A map of each DALP academy catchment area is available on request through the academy's website.
 Or alternatively please use the link below to determine the catchment area of an address.